TediusTimmy/SoundEngine/README.md

 ----------

 There are two race conditions that I can think of, one of which effects `olc::SOUND` as well:
-* If you queue up a piece of music right after calling `TD_SOUND::Venue::getInstance().clearQueue()`, it may not be played.
-This is because `TD_SOUND::Venue` doesn't have a `bFlagForStop` as `olc::SOUND` does, and there is no synchronization between the sound thread and the main thread.
+* If you call `TD_SOUND::Venue::getInstance().clearQueue()` and then immediately queue up a new piece to be played, it may not be played.
+There's a race between the calling thread and the sound thread, and sometimes the sound thread will lose.
+There is no race when `TD_SOUND::Venue::getInstance().addMusicCallback()` is used, as the callback is called from the sound thread.
+The proper way to flush the music queue and start completely new music is to install a callback that will populate the new music and then call `TD_SOUND::Venue::getInstance().clearQueue()` (unless you are already doing everything from the audio thread).
 * There is a minute chance of a crash if one queues up a song at the exact instant one song ends.
 I'm not sure how well a std::list can handle concurrent modification.
 To my defense, `olc::SOUND` also adds items to a std::list in one thread and removes items from that same list in a different thread.